trishume/proj/README.md

 # Proj
+## Note: Proj is a work in progress, it doesn't work yet.

 `proj` is a command line tool for managing projects.
 It integrates with Git and Github to allow you to easily